Facing fear ... Finding peace

 34.2 million people have diabetes in the USA

 1.6 million, of those, have Type 1 diabetes

 (0.002% of USA population)

 I am the mother of three amazing sons and am married to my soulmate and best friend.
 My oldest son was recently diagnosed with three life-long, life-threatening autoimmune diseases.
-In order for him to follow his dream of going to college out of the state, I decided to quit my job as a non-profit executive so that I could be his 24/7 support system.
+In order for him to be successful, I decided to quit my job as a non-profit executive so that I could be his 24/7 support system.
 I've decided to write this blog to share our story - maybe it will help you; I know it definitely helps me.